pifroggi/vs_tiletools/README.md

 <br />

 > [!NOTE]
-> Padding mode "fixborders" is additionally supported in all functions, if the [fillborders](https://github.com/dubhater/vapoursynth-fillborders) plugin is compiled from source.
+> The padded regions may be generated at a lower bit depth due to plugin limitations (16-bit for fillborders, 8-bit for cv_inpaint), then upsampled and combined with the original high depth frame.
+This should usually not be an issue.
+Modes `fillmargins` and `fixborders`, which are partially broken when using the fillborders plugin directly, are also fixed here.
+Padding mode `fixborders` is additionally supported in all functions, if the [fillborders](https://github.com/dubhater/vapoursynth-fillborders) plugin is compiled from source.
 See [this](https://github.com/dubhater/vapoursynth-fillborders/issues/7) issue.